File system

 • /tmp is for temp files.

 The /home/build_directory_basename is also the "persistent" directory of the GWA because it stores data even if the application is restarted (or the browser is restarted).
-For more information about managing persistence in the GWA, go to Managing persistence in the file system.
+For more information about managing persistence in the GWA, go to Manage persistence in the file system.

 These are the default directories; other directories can be created with the os.Path.mkdir function as needed.

-Managing persistence in the file system
+Manage persistence in the file system

 As directories in a GWA application are in memory, this means the lifetime of those directories is the same as the lifetime of the application.
 Understanding the file system will help you develop a strategy for making data persistent.